Thousands of flamingos die in Turkey’s shrinking Lake Tuz

-Category: World Hits: 0Videos and photos posted online show thousands of carcasses of baby flamingoes, scattered across the dried-up sands of Lake Tuz, in central Turkey.
+Category: World Hits: 1Videos and photos posted online show thousands of carcasses of baby flamingoes, scattered across the dried-up sands of Lake Tuz, in central Turkey.
 Since July 10, visitors to the lake, a popular summer destination, have been shocked by the desolate scenes at the lake, and environmental activists have implored the government to do more to protect the lake’s wildlife in the face of drought and water shortages.

 Read more https://observers.france24.com/en/middle-east/20210716-turkey-thousands-of-flamingos-die-shrinking-lake-tuz